CraigShepperson/craigshepperson.github.io/content/posts/introduction.md

     appendFilePath: true # to append file path to Edit link
 ---

-Congratulations on your new role as an engineering manager!
+Congratulations on your new role as a software engineering manager!

 <!--more-->

 Your job first and foremost is to execute.
 As a manager, you are a leader who harnesses your team's skills to achieve specific goals.
 To accomplish this, you need to be an adept coach, communicator, and decision-maker.

-While staff engineers act as force multipliers through technology, you serve as a multiplier through people.
+While senior engineers act as force multipliers through technology, you serve as a multiplier through people.

 This is a collection of heuristics I've learned from my own experience and from other managers.